HL7/smart-app-launch/input/pages/conformance.md

 - `token_endpoint`: **REQUIRED**, URL to the OAuth2 token endpoint.
 - `token_endpoint_auth_methods_supported`: **OPTIONAL**, array of client authentication methods supported by the token endpoint.
 The options are "client_secret_post", "client_secret_basic", and "private_key_jwt".
 - `registration_endpoint`: **OPTIONAL**, If available, URL to the OAuth2 dynamic registration endpoint for this FHIR server.
+- `smart_app_state_endpoint`: **OPTIONAL, DEPRECATED**, URL to the EHR's app state endpoint.
+Deprecated; use `associated_endpoints` with the `smart-app-state` capability instead.
-- `associated_endpoints`: **OPTIONAL**, Array of objects for endpoints that share the same authorization mechanism as this FHIR endpoint, each with a "url" and "capabilities" array
+- `associated_endpoints`: **OPTIONAL**, Array of objects for endpoints that share the same authorization mechanism as this FHIR endpoint, each with a "url" and "capabilities" array.
+This property is deemed *experimental*.
 - `user_access_brand_bundle`: **RECOMMENDED**, URL for a Brand Bundle.
 See [User Access Brands](brands.html).
 - `user_access_brand_identifier`: **RECOMMENDED**, Identifier for the primary entry in a Brand Bundle.
 See [User Access Brands](brands.html).
 - `scopes_supported`: **RECOMMENDED**, Array of scopes a client may request.
 See [scopes and launch context](scopes-and-launch-context.html#quick-start).
 The server SHALL support all scopes listed here; additional scopes MAY be supported (so clients should not consider this an exhaustive list).